Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Model selection with gSa

-where $\wh\sigma_n^2(\mc A, r)$ is an estimator of the innovation variance $\sigma_\vep^2$ serving as a goodness-of-fit measure, and the penalty is imposed on the model complexity given by the AR order and the number of change points; the requirement on the penalty parameter in relation to the distribution of $\{\vep_t\}$ is discussed in Assumption~\ref{assum:pen}.
-For notational convenience, we assume that $X_0, \ldots, X_{-r + 1}$ are available and their means remain constant such that $\E(X_t) = \E(X_1)$ for $t \le 0$.
+where $\wh\sigma_n^2(\{X_t\}_{t = 1}^n, \mc A, r)$ denotes a measure of goodness-of-fit (its precise definition is given below), and a penalty is imposed on the model complexity determined by both the AR order and the number of change points; the requirement on the penalty parameter $\xi_n$ in relation to the distribution of $\{\vep_t\}_{t \in \Z}$ is discussed in Assumption~\ref{assum:pen} below.